Cameron under pressure over Britain's crowded runways

 Heathrow has seen traffic to emerging markets rise in recent years but is falling behind rival European hubs in the battle for these lucrative routes because of the constraints on growth.

-Spanish infrastructure group Ferrovial (FER.MC) is the largest shareholder in Heathrow, where a third runway would cost 10 billion pounds and take six years to complete.
+Spanish infrastructure group Ferrovial is the largest shareholder in Heathrow, where a third runway would cost 10 billion pounds ($16 billion) and take six years to complete.

 BETTER LINKS